Koodikonna666/Koodikonna666/README.md

 - 👋 Hi, I’m @Koodikonna666
 - 👀 I’m interested in all kind of sports but especially athletics
-- 🌱 I’m currently learning to Java
+- 🌱 I’m currently learning to Java and Trading
 - 💞️ I’m looking to collaborate on network hosting and small projects
 - 📫 How to reach me: Instagram lehtonen_osku